millengustavo/millengustavo.github.io/_pages/cv.md

 _Apr 2019 - Present_

 - Responsable for creating the algorithm and maintaining a live dashboard for fraud detection on the PBM (Pharmacy Benefit Management) program.
 Main technologies used were Python (Pandas, Flask, Dash by Plotly) and SQL.
 - Responsable for the design and implementation of the serverless solution for receiving data from new clients.
 Main technologies used were AWS Lambda, S3, CloudWatch, SNS, DynamoDB, RDS, Python and Terraform.
 - Automated the generation of clinical reports based on pharmaceutical consumption on the PBM program.
-Main technologies used were Python (Pandas, xslxwriter, smtp) and SQL.
+Main technologies used were Python (Pandas, xlsxwriter, smtp) and SQL.

 ## Eleva Partners (Technology Consulting Firm) - São Paulo, SP